MatthewBCooke/Pathfinder/README.md

     ![manual categorization](http://snyderlab.com/pathfinder/manual.jpg)

 7. Once you are satisfied with your parameters, click calculate.
 This will begin the process of determining search strategies for the trials.
-Once calculation is complete you will be shown a display of the results.
+Once calculation is complete, you will be shown a display of the results.

     ![display](http://snyderlab.com/pathfinder/output.jpg)